jcatanop/cliq-timestamps_complement/README.md

 The extension now installs.

+### Edge
+In Edge: Open the [extensions](edge://extensions/), click the activate `Load unpacked` button, then select any file in downloaded directory.

+The extension now installs.

 ## Use it
 Go to [Cliq](https://cliq.zoho.com/), login if needed and then a cvs file will be downloaded automatically.